 She would be driving to work in the morning, and she’d start worrying she’d left the hair dryer on and it was going to burn down her house, and so she’d look at the seat next to her, and there would be the hair dryer, right there.
 And she only had the one hair dryer, which was now accounted for.
 So she would let out a sigh of relief and keep driving to work.

 And approximately half the psychiatrists at my hospital thought this was absolutely scandalous, and This Is Not How One Treats Obsessive Compulsive Disorder, and what if it got out to the broader psychiatric community that instead of giving all of these high-tech medications and sophisticated therapies we were just telling people to put their hair dryers on the front seat of their car?

-I, on the other hand, thought it was the best fricking story I had ever heard and the guy deserved a medal.
+But I think the guy deserved a medal.
 Here’s someone who was totally untreatable by the normal methods, with a debilitating condition, and a drop-dead simple intervention that nobody else had thought of gave her her life back.
 If one day I open up my own psychiatric practice, I am half-seriously considering using a picture of a hair dryer as the logo, just to let everyone know where I stand on this issue.

 Miyamoto Musashi is quoted as saying:

 The primary thing when you take a sword in your hands is your intention to cut the enemy, whatever the means.
 Whenever you parry, hit, spring, strike or touch the enemy’s cutting sword, you must cut the enemy in the same movement.
 It is essential to attain this.
 If you think only of hitting, springing, striking or touching the enemy, you will not be able actually to cut him.